NCAS-CMS/cfa-conventions/source/cfa.md

 the uncompressed fragment and the data type of the fragment is the data type of its uncompressed data.

-If the aggregated variable is defined as being compressed by convention (with, for instance, compression by gathering, discrete sampling geometry ragged array representations, packing via the **`scale_factor`** and **`add_offset`** attributes, etc.) then the uncompressed fragment comprises a part of the compressed aggregated data.

 ### Data type

 Unless the aggregated variable is defined as having packed data via the